appc/spec/SPEC.md

 ### Image Layout

 The on-disk layout of an app container is straightforward.
-It includes a *rootfs* with all of the files that will exist in the root of the app and an *app image manifest* describing the contents of the image and how to execute the app.
+It includes a *rootfs* with all of the files that will exist in the root of the app and an *image manifest* describing the contents of the image and how to execute the app.

 ```
 /manifest